MCTeamPotato/Kasualix-Issue-Tracker/README.md

 Contact me on Discord: Kasualix
 ____
-Not only mod problems, you can also create issues for misc questions/suggestions, forge-fabric/mc-versions port requests.
+Not only mod problems, you can also create issues for any misc questions/suggestions, forge-fabric/mc-versions port requests.

+Or you just need help for your crash problems even they're not related to my mods?
+Come on!